iwsjanine/github-slideshow/2019-09-27-Add-Individual---Driver---Involved-Party.md

 * If you are completing this form for:

-    * Individuals

-    * Parties

-    * Non-Involved Claimants

-    * Witnesses
+    * Involved parties that are individuals (for Auto lines of business, parties with a role of owner of a vehicle or damaged property, driver of a vehicle, passenger of a vehicle)

+    * Involved parties that are organizations (owner of a vehicle or damaged property such as a bicycle or structure)

+    * Non-involved parties (witness, legal counsel, etc)

  	After confirming your choices, click **Submit**.

-* If you are completing this form for:

-    * Drivers

-    * Passengers

-    * Pedestrians

-    * Bicyclists

 	Continue entering information in the following sections:

 ## License Information

+This applies only to involved parties that are Individuals

-1. In the License Number text box, type the individual's state-issued driver’s license.
+1. In the **Drivers License** box, type the individual's state-issued driver’s license ID.

-2. Click in the License State box and type the license state of issue using the two-digit abbreviation.
-You can also select the state from the drop-down list.
+2. In the **License State** box, type the license state of issue using the two-digit abbreviation.
+You can also select the state postal code from the dropdown list.

 ## Associated Parties

-Use this section of the screen to add individuals and organizations who are connected to the party such as an attorney, insurance agent or some other contact to be recorded in association with the loss.
+Use this section of the screen to add individuals and organizations who are connected to losses such as attorneys, insurance agents or other contacts to be recorded in association with the loss.

-1. Click **+ ****Add Associated Parties**
+1. Click **+ ****Add Associated Party.**

-2. From the **Association Type** drop-down list, select an association. **Note:** Lists may vary as this field is configurable.
+2. From the **Association Type** dropdown list, select an association.
+Note that the list you see may differ—these options are configurable.

     * Insurance Carrier